 Jane has exhibited her work at various galleries including Womens Work at the Canal Basin, Sowerby Bridge, Bankfield Museum, Artworks; one-woman shows include West Yorkshire Playhouse and RHS Garden, Harlow Carr, Harrogate.

 Regular visits to galleries are important to her development, and some of her diverse influences come from Rowlandson, Cotman, Chagall, Fantin Latour and Ravilious.
 Jane has worked mainly in watercolour, pen and oils and is presently exploring textiles as a medium.
 The West Yorkshire landscape, weeds and flowers have provided her subject matter; she has worked to commission including portraiture and botanical painting.

-Julie Turner was born in 1966 in Armley Leeds moving to the Calder Valley near Halifax before her 8th birthday.
+Julie Painter was born in 1966 in Armley Leeds moving to the Calder Valley near Halifax before her 8th birthday.
 In 1988 she married Peter Turner.
 They have two grown up children, and one young grandson.
 All still live in or near the Calder Valley.

 Julie Turner has had no formal art training but has instead developed her passions and explored her love of creating through research and experimenting with various mediums.

 Julie has found, though investigating different mediums that she always come back to her love of textiles.
 From the early childhood naive samplers done in the primary school classroom to the soft toys made in secondary school, to fashion design, pattern cutting and making up clothes in her late teens to knitting and crocheting baby clothes in her early 20s to more recently becoming a member of The Halifax Branch of the Embroiderers Guild and teaching herself to hand process, spin, weave and felt raw sheep fleece.